 I worry that our recent cold left him with an ear infection; so I take him to the doctor.
-His ears are fine.
-That’s when I realize my youngest child is a big faker￼.
-And that is the end of night milkies,
+His ears are fine, and I realize that my youngest child is a big faker￼.

+This ends night milkies.
 At 9:30 PM I’m up walking with Eirik for an hour.
 He settles just in time for Toren to wake up.
-I’m grateful that they at least have the decency to take turns.
+At least they have the decency to take turns.